Guide last updated by Alice Tyson, November 2022

 The Judiciary in France: a guide to the French judiciary published in English by the Ministry of Justice (2008)

 Legifrance: an official French site offering comprehensive access to legislation and case law

-Vie-Publique.fr: a site published by La Documentation Française, giving access to many official publications and providing overviews of the key organs of governance and law making in France
+Vie-Publique.fr: a site published by the Department of legal and administrative information (Direction de l'information légale et administrative), giving access to many official publications and providing overviews of the key organs of governance and law making in France

 World Law: France: a resource guide to French law on the WorldLII site